Mindful-AI-Assistants/SumBot/README.md

 ## 💭 Vision

 Imagine having a personal assistant that condenses overwhelming amounts of information into manageable summaries.
-That’s the vision behind **SumBot**—to simplify workflows by summarizing messages in Slack with a single emoji, such as the bowtie 🎀, making communication more streamlined.
+That’s the vision behind **SumBot**—to simplify workflows by summarizing messages in Slack with a single emoji, such as the :bowtie: bowtie, making communication more streamlined.